 Blessed Elizabeth of the Trinity

-Address given by C. O'Donnell, O.Carm., at the Closing of Centenary Year Celebration of the Irish Carmelites (O.Carm and OCD) at the Church of St. Columcille, Knocklyon, on Pentecost Sunday, 27 May, 2007.
+Address given by Christopher O'Donnell, O.Carm., at the Closing of Centenary Year Celebration of the Irish Carmelites (O.Carm and OCD) at the Church of St. Columcille, Knocklyon, on Pentecost Sunday, 27 May, 2007.

 It is just a year since the centenary year for Blessed Elizabeth of the Trinity was opened in Clarendon Street Carmelite Church, Dublin.
 The year has been marked internationally by many publications especially by a critical biography by the leading expert on Elizabeth, Fr.
 Conrad De Meester, OCD, called simply, Élizabeth de la Trinité: Biographie.
 We hope that it will be available in English within a year or two.
 As this is the feast of Pentecost, we can consider the life of Blessed Elizabeth as a work of art of the Holy Spirit and recognise what the same Spirit would wish to do in our lives.